 The provincial court of Madrid, however, rejects the use of preliminary proceedings to request the exhibition of accounts and the delivery of information from the entrepreneur.
 It understands that this request does not fit into the “numerus clausus” of assumptions of preliminary proceedings of article 256 of the Civil Procedure Law (LEC).

-The court considers that the provision of information shall be requested in the probative phase of the main process -by means of the figure of documentary exhibition regulated in article 328 of the LEC-.
+The court considers that the provision of information shall be requested in the probative phase of the main process -using the figure of a documentary exhibition regulated in article 328 of the LEC-.

 The competence to know the actions derived from the agency contract shall correspond to the Judge of the agent’s domicile, any agreement to the contrary being null and void (second additional provision of the LCA).

-In view of the foregoing, it is advisable for the commercial agent to go to a competent lawyer to supervise the contract he intends to sign in order to guarantee all his rights and obligations.
+Given the foregoing, the commercial agent should go to a competent lawyer to supervise the contract he intends to sign to guarantee all his rights and obligations.

 This article is not considered as legal advice